Thin-film lithium-ion battery: Background

-Components of Thin Film Battery
+Components of thin film battery

 Cathode materials

-Cathode materials in thin film lithium ion batteries are the same as in classical lithium ion batteries.
+Cathode materials in thin-film lithium-ion batteries are the same as in classical lithium-ion batteries.
 They are normally metal oxides that are deposited as a film by various methods.

 Metal oxide materials are shown below as well as their relative specific capacities (Λ), open circuit voltages (V_{oc}), and energy densities (D_{E}).

 Deposition methods for cathode materials

-There are various methods being used to deposit thin film cathode materials onto the current collector.
+There are various methods being used to deposit thin-film cathode materials onto the current collector.

-Pulsed Laser Deposition (PLD)
+Pulsed laser deposition

-In Pulsed Laser Deposition, materials are fabricated by controlling parameters such as laser energy and fluence, substrate temperature, background pressure, and target-substrate distance.
+In pulsed laser deposition, materials are fabricated by controlling parameters such as laser energy and fluence, substrate temperature, background pressure, and target-substrate distance.

-Magnetron Sputtering
+Magnetron sputtering

-In Magnetron Sputtering the substrate is cooled for deposition.
+In magnetron sputtering the substrate is cooled for deposition.

-Chemical Vapor Deposition (CVD)
+Chemical vapor deposition

-In Chemical Vapor Deposition, volatile precursor materials are deposited onto a substrate material.
+In chemical vapor deposition, volatile precursor materials are deposited onto a substrate material.

-Sol-Gel Processing
+Sol-gel processing

 Sol-gel processing allows for homogeneous mixing of precursor materials at the atomic level.

 Electrolyte

-The greatest difference between classical lithium ion batteries and thin, flexible, lithium ion batteries is in the electrolyte material used.
-Progress in lithium ion batteries relies as much on improvements in the electrolyte as it does in the electrode materials, as the electrolyte plays a major role in safe battery operation.

-The concept of thin film lithium ion batteries was increasingly motivated by manufacturing advantages presented by the polymer technology for their use as electrolytes.
-LiPON, lithium phosphorus oxynitride, is an amorphous glassy material used as an electrolyte material in thin film flexible batteries.
+The greatest difference between classical lithium-ion batteries and thin, flexible, lithium-ion batteries is in the electrolyte material used.
+Progress in lithium-ion batteries relies as much on improvements in the electrolyte as it does in the electrode materials, as the electrolyte plays a major role in safe battery operation.
+The concept of thin-film lithium-ion batteries was increasingly motivated by manufacturing advantages presented by the polymer technology for their use as electrolytes.
+LiPON, lithium phosphorus oxynitride, is an amorphous glassy material used as an electrolyte material in thin-film flexible batteries.
 Layers of LiPON are deposited over the cathode material at ambient temperatures by RF magnetron sputtering.
 This forms the solid electrolyte used for ion conduction between anode and cathode.
-LiBON, lithium boron oxynitride, is another amorphous glassy material used as a solid electrolyte material in thin film flexible batteries.
+LiBON, lithium boron oxynitride, is another amorphous glassy material used as a solid electrolyte material in thin-film flexible batteries.

-Solid polymer electrolytes offer several advantages in comparison to a classical liquid lithium ion battery.
+Solid polymer electrolytes offer several advantages in comparison to a classical liquid lithium-ion battery.
 Rather than having separate components of electrolyte, binder, and separator, these solid electrolytes can act as all three.
 This increases the overall energy density of the assembled battery because the constituents of the entire cell are more tightly packed.

-Separator Material
+Separator material

-Separator materials in lithium ion batteries must not block the transport of lithium ions while preventing the physical contact of the anode and cathode materials, e.g. short-circuiting.
+Separator materials in lithium-ion batteries must not block the transport of lithium ions while preventing the physical contact of the anode and cathode materials, e.g. short-circuiting.
 In a liquid cell, this separator would be a porous glass or polymer mesh that allows ion transport via the liquid electrolyte through the pores, but keeps the electrodes from contacting and shorting.
-However, in a thin film battery the electrolyte is a solid, which conveniently satisfies both the ion transportation and the physical separation requirements without the need for a dedicated separator.
+However, in a thin-film battery the electrolyte is a solid, which conveniently satisfies both the ion transportation and the physical separation requirements without the need for a dedicated separator.